nach

 Process

-The main concept was a torn and stitched teddy bear that would represent him but also express how we keep going despite—and thanks to—the scars life leaves on us.
+The main concept he gave me was a torn and stitched teddy bear that would represent him but also express how we keep going despite (and thanks to) the scars life leaves on us.

-My first proposal leaned toward a 90’s urban style, which is what I personally like, but that approach didn’t fully fit.
+My first proposal leaned toward an old school urban style, which is what I personally like, but that approach didn’t fully fit.

 The modelling process was very enjoyable.
-In the overall aspect I knew I wanted a piece with presence, with thick volumes, and then go into detail with the seams, tears and patches.
+In the overall aspect I knew I wanted a piece with thick volumes and presence, and then go into detail with the seams, tears and patches.
 For the head I wanted to keep the teddy-bear concept while bringing it, as much as possible, closer to Nacho’s features.

 Cover Concepts

 I also proposed taking some photographs that could work as the cover of the new album.
-Once I was deep into the photo editing, I wanted to add complete proposals with album name and title.
-A typical reflex for a graphic designer.
+Once I was deep into the photo editing, I wanted to add complete proposals.
+A typical reflex for me as a graphic designer.

 Outcome

-Although he liked the Art Toy, the album still had almost two more years of development before it was released, and the final artwork did not include my piece.
-Even so, on a personal level, this project remains very meaningful to me: it brought me closer to someone I admire, it allowed me to refine the craftsmanship behind a piece, and the character carries the subtle attitude I crafted carefully, both in its facial expression and body language.
+Although the Art Toy was well received, the album still had almost two more years of development before it was released in September 2025, and the final artwork moved to a different direction.
+Even so, on a personal level, this project remains very meaningful to me because it brought me closer to someone I genuinely admire and the character still carries the subtle attitude I crafted carefully, both in its facial expression and body language.